 MA: Maybe a month and a half.
 Two months of just every trip I took.
 I was getting sick no matter what.
-I tried Dramamine, bonine, the patches, the little pressure point thing.
+I tried Dramamine, Bonine, the patches, the little pressure point thing.
 I tried everything and no combination of anything worked.
 So, that was really hard.
-I had to end up getting like going to my doctor and being like, this is what I do for a living.
+I had to end up going to my doctor and being like, this is what I do for a living.
 I can't be getting sick on every single trip that I take.
 So, I got a prescription medication and then from there on, I was good.
 I didn't get sick again.
 So, that was great that I got that under control.
-But I wish I had just gone to my doctor sooner because yes, I got seasick really easily.
+But I wish I had just gone to my doctor sooner because I got seasick really easily.
 There was a time on a trip in January where the weather was unreal.
-I was in my bunk room and - in my bunk, in the bunk room, and I was being like, lifted up out of my bunk and almost hitting the bunk above me because I wasn't going to get sleep anyways at that point.
-So, just yes, weather, where I was just literally being tossed around in the bunk room or in the wheelhouse, having to like, hang on or I would be thrown across the wheelhouse sick for like twenty-four consecutive hours.
-Where just the only thing I could do was like, take a sip of water, and then that exact sip of water would come back up.
-Yes, weather was rough for me until I was able to get the seasickness under control.
+I was in my bunk room and - in my bunk, in the bunk room, and I was being lifted up out of my bunk and almost hitting the bunk above me because I wasn't going to get sleep anyways at that point.
+Weather, where I was just literally being tossed around in the bunk room or in the wheelhouse, having to hang on or I would be thrown across the wheelhouse sick for twenty-four consecutive hours, where the only thing I could do was take a sip of water, and then that exact sip of water would come back up.
+Yeah.
+Weather was rough for me until I was able to get the seasickness under control.